billg-splunk/javashop-otel/README.md

 was NOT covered with Auto Instrumentation.

-Once we completed the Manual Instrumentation via the Annotations we added, this method was instrumented cover this function and we can now see we had a buried Exception being thrown.
+Once we completed the Manual Instrumentation via the Annotations we added, this method was instrumented  and we can now see we had a buried Exception being thrown.

 That said, it is still not clear if this is the source of the latency we are seeing in our application.